 - Have the Google Cloud SDK installed.

 - An HTTP-based, on-premises app that's accessible through a DNS hostname and accepts HTTPS traffic.
-Note that each on-premises app needs its own Cloud IAP instance.
+The app must also have its own IAP instance.

-- Established site-to-site VPN with GCP and your on-premises app
+VPN with Google Cloud and your on-premises app using Cloud Interconnect.

 - Learn how to set up Cloud Interconnect.

-- A Cloud Identity member granted the Owner role on your GCP project.
+- A Cloud Identity member granted the Owner role on your Google Cloud project.

 - The DNS hostname to use as the ingress point for traffic to